-If you are interested in the amount of correspondence or archivists in the collections of different organizations, this perspective provides a view for that.
-You can also view the collection level distributions of data through the facets of other views.
 The FONDS AND COLLECTIONS view tells you about the correspondence collections of different organizations and their archivists (fonds).
-You can also search and view archivists, based on their gender and profession.
+One can also search and view archivists, based on their gender and profession.
+Notice that one can also view the collection level distributions of data through the facets of other application perpectives.

 Places Perspective Using the PLACES perspective, letters are visualized on a map based on their place of sending and receiving.
-By clicking on a marker, the links to the related letters shown in a pop-up window for further study.
+By clicking on a marker, the links to the related letters are shown in a pop-up window for further study.
 The PLACES view provides information about the places where letters were written, the places where they were received, and in some cases, the place names included in the content descriptions of the letters recorded in the metadata.
 For the digital editions data, where the textual contents of the letters are available, the letters can also be searched and analyzed using the places mentioned in them.
 In addition to the place descriptions included in the letter metadata, the PLACES view shows the location information necessary for forming a geographical hierarchy.
 For example, by selecting the category Italy, all places in Italy, such as Florence, will be included in the search.
 The subcategories with their hit counts can be seen in the hierarchical facets.

-If the metadata of a person contains places related to his/her life cycle (such as places of birth and death) or the metadata of the letters contains location information, the actor can also be linked to data outside lsf, such as Biografiasampo, the National Library of Finland's Kanto register and Wikidata.
+If the metadata of a person contains places related to his/her life cycle (such as places of birth and death) or the metadata of the letters contains location information, the actor can also be linked to data outside LETTERSAMPO FINLAND, such as BiographySampo, the National Library of Finland's Kanto register and Wikidata.
 The places are linked automatically, so the links should be treated with caution due to possible errors.